The W. D. Kincaid/James Lewis Wade Home

-Kincaid and his partner owned and operated Kincaid and Altgelt, a general mercantile store which specialized in building materials.
-In 1904 Kincaid sold the business, and a year later he sold his home to the James Lewis Wade family.
+Kincaid and his partner owned and operated Kincaid and Altgelt, a general mercantile store specializing in building materials.
+In 1904 Kincaid sold the business, and a year later, he sold his home to the James Lewis Wade family.

-Wade, a native of Kentucky, had moved to Alpine from the Ozona area where he was a sheep rancher for several years.
-He then purchased a ranch in the Glass Mountains where he raised cattle and horses, many of which he sold to the U.S. Cavalry.
+Wade, a Kentucky native, moved to Alpine from Ozona, where he was a sheep rancher for several years.
+He purchased a ranch in the Glass Mountains where he raised cattle and horses, many of which he sold to the U.S. Cavalry.
 He also owned irrigated farms along the Rio Grande.

 His wife, Mary Elizabeth, was the daughter of an early Texas pioneer, Capt.
 Sam Barnes, a famed frontiersman and Indian fighter.
-She became quite successful, establishing the first fully equipped, mechanically operated steam laundry in the area.
-She brought in men specifically trained in the new cleaning techniques to operate the business until local people could be taught to run the laundry.
+She became successful, establishing the first fully equipped, mechanically operated steam laundry in the area.
+She recruited experts in cleaning techniques to work the business until trained locals could run the laundry.
 She received a special merit award from the U.S. government for her invaluable service to Ft.
 D. A. Russell and its hospital facilities during the 1917 flu epidemic.

-The last of the original Wade family, Miss Electa Wade, lived in this home until the 1980’s when she was confined to a nursing facility.
+The last of the original Wade family, Miss Electa Wade, lived in this home until the 1980’s.
 She died December 29, 1993, in Alpine.

 Present owners are Sharon and Tom Kelner, who purchased the home in 2019 with the plan of creating a traditional bed and breakfast that focuses on comfort, innovative home-cooked food, and first-class accommodations for visitors to Alpine, Big Bend, and the surrounding area.
 Hoping to minimize the impact on the feel of the home, the only significant changes they made were to add two full bathrooms and remove the connecting door between two rooms.